Shahid Waheed

-Shahid Waheed (born 25 December 1966) is a Pakistani jurist currently serving in Supreme Court of Pakistan as judge since 11 November 2022 and also has been Justice of the Lahore High Court since 27 March 2012.
+Shahid Waheed (born 25 December 1966) is a Pakistani jurist currently serving in Supreme Court of Pakistan as judge since 11 November 2022.
+He served as a Justice of the Lahore High Court, from 27 March 2012 to 10 November 2022.

 Elevation to Supreme Court of Pakistan

 The elevation of Shahid Waheed from the Lahore High Court (ILHC), to the Supreme Court was approved by the Judicial Commission of Pakistan (JCP) on 24 October 2022.